pyeventsourcing/eventsourcing/docs/topics/domain.rst

 -----------------------

-Firstly, the :class:`~eventsourcing.domain.Aggregate` class has a "private" class method :func:`~eventsourcing.domain.Aggregate._create` which can be used to create a new aggregate.
+Firstly, the :class:`~eventsourcing.domain.Aggregate` class has a "private" class method :func:`~eventsourcing.domain.MetaAggregate._create` which can be used to create a new aggregate.
 It works by creating the first of a new sequence of domain event objects, and uses this domain event object to construct and initialise an instance of the aggregate class.
 Usually, this "private" method will be called